-1. Using a sharp knive, place hot dog on cutting board and cut in half to make two pieces
+1. Using a sharp knife, place hot dog on cutting board and cut in half to make two pieces

 2. On each piece, cut lengthwise, stopping one inch or so from the round top (the top is the “head”)

 3. Roll over by a quarter turn and make another lengthwise cut, also stopping one inch from top